Govardhan Puja 2025

 bell iconShare

-Govardhan Puja is celebrated after the festivities of Diwali, and this year, it will fall on the 2nd of Noember.
-It is a festival that pays homage to all the blessings of Lord Krishna upon his devotees.
-This auspicious day holds a prominent place in the hearts of the Hindu community as it was on this occasion that Lord Krishna crushed the arrogance of Indra to save his devotees from nature’s wrath.
+Govardhan Puja is celebrated after the festivities of Diwali, and this year, it will fall on the 22nd of October.
+This auspicious festival pays homage to the blessings bestowed by Lord Krishna upon his devotees.
+It holds a prominent place in the hearts of the Hindu community, as it commemorates the occasion when Lord Krishna crushed the arrogance of Indra to protect his devotees from nature’s wrath.

 bell icon Govardhan Puja Muhuratbell icon